AlexisFil/Solved_Problems_With_Python/README.md

 Completed scripts for sampling

-In ths repository we solve along with my collaborator several problems for educational purupose.It may be used as a sample script database i the future.
+In ths repository we solve along with my collaborator several problems for educational purupose.It may be used as a sample script database in the future.